-Integrating XCache Into PHP5 (Debian Etch & Apache2)
+Integrating APC (Alternative PHP Cache) Into PHP5 (Debian Etch & Apache2)

-This guide explains how to integrate XCache into PHP5 on a Debian Etch system (with Apache2).
-From the XCache project page: "XCache is a fast, stable PHP opcode cacher that has been tested and is now running on production servers under high load."
-It's similar to other PHP opcode cachers, such as eAccelerator and APC.
+This guide explains how to integrate APC (Alternative PHP Cache) into PHP5 on a Debian Etch system (with Apache2).
+APC is a free and open PHP opcode cacher for caching and optimizing PHP intermediate code.
+It's similar to other PHP opcode cachers, such as eAccelerator and XCache.

 The Perfect Desktop - gOS Rocket G 2.0 (GNOME)